Transference of skills between sports

 TRANSFER OF SKILLS

-Two ways to transfer skills are acquiring skills without intention, and influence from an individual in a leadership position.
-For example – a coach, professional expert, or sport psychologist.
+Two ways to go about transference of skills are acquiring skills without intention, and influence from an individual in a leadership position.
+For example – a coach, professional expert, or exercise psychologist.
 If an individual can be exposed to a variety of coaching styles, different sporting contexts, other team mates, different training regiments, and social environments this may have a positive influence on their number one sport.
 So during your off-season consider taking up another sport – it may surprise you to see what benefits it could bring to your social lives, physical heath, and most importantly your ability to perform better in your preferred sport.

-If you would like help determining the best alternative sporting choices to take up outside of your usual sport you can book online or call us on 3352 5116 to help optimise your skillset throughout the year.
+Pivotal Motion offers the best physiotherapy Brisbane has to offer.
+If you would like help determining the best alternative sporting choices to take up outside of your usual sport you can book online or call us on 3352 5116 for sports physio to help optimise your skillset throughout the year.